Recommendation 317 (2011)1

 1. The Congress of Local and Regional Authorities of the Council of Europe refers to:

-c.
-Congress Recommendation 47 (1998) on local and regional democracy in Latvia;
+c. its Recommendation 47 (1998) on local and regional democracy in Latvia;

-d. the 2005 Congress information report (CG/INST(12)3) on local democracy and on the participation of non-citizens in public and political life at local level in Latvia;
+d. its 2005 information report (CG/INST(12)3) on local democracy and on the participation of non-citizens in public and political life at local level in Latvia;

-e.
-Congress Recommendation 257 (2008) on local democracy in Latvia: the participation of non-citizens in public and political life at local level;
+e. its Recommendation 257 (2008) on local democracy in Latvia: the participation of non-citizens in public and political life at local level;

 g. the explanatory memorandum of this recommendation on local and regional democracy in Latvia.